-The sum of the years’ digits (SYD) depreciation method is used to depreciate an asset more quickly during the beginning of its life.
-Unlike under the straight-line method, depreciation expense is not the same for every depreciation period.
-Instead, depreciation is greater in the early periods and declines in each successive period.
+The sum of the years’ digits (SYD) depreciation method depreciates an asset more quickly during the beginning of its life.
+Unlike the straight-line method, depreciation expense is different for every depreciation period.
+Depreciation is greater in the early periods and declines in each successive period.

 See a table comparing the different depreciation methods.